giussepi/segmentation-co-training/README.md

     plt.show()

 	```
 2. No disagreement pixels.
 In this case the combined predictions and the disagreement predictions have been merged with the training ground truth mask.
-This is the default behaviour when used along with the `CoTraining` class.

    <img src="imgs/ExpandPrediction/1_gt_preds.png" width="30%" title="Combined predictions"><img src="imgs/ExpandPrediction/2_gt_subpreds.png" width="30%" title="Disagreement mask"/><img src="imgs/ExpandPrediction/3_expanded_pred.png" width="30%" title="Expanded disagreement mask"/>

 3. Regions not coverd by the disagreemet mask are removed.
 We hope this will reduce the number of False Positives.